alpaka-group/alpaka/README_SYCL.md

 1. `#include <alpaka/standalone/GpuSyclIntel.hpp>` in your C++ code.
 2. Add the following flags:
-  * `-fsycl-targets=spir64_gen` (compiler and linker): to enable GPU compilation.
+  * `-fsycl-targets=intel_gpu_pvc` (compiler and linker): to enable GPU compilation.
 Note: If you are using multiple SYCL hardware targets (like CPU and GPU) separate them by comma here.
-  * `-Xsycl-target-backend=spir64_gen "-device <list>"` (linker): to choose the Intel GPU(s) to compile for.
-Multiple devices can either be separated by comma or by supplying a range of devices.
-Refer to the output of `ocloc compile --help` and look for the `-device` flag for the possible values.

 ## Using the SYCL back-end